Stamping out aggressive behaviour

 Your puppy and other people

-All people are different, whether they're friends, family or strangers - and in the eyes of a puppy, the different ages, shapes and sizes we humans come in can be mightily confusing.
-So make sure he encounters as many people as possible from an early age.
-That way, strangers will seem less strange and he'll soon learn to become calmer and more trusting.
-Just make sure all these new friends don't overwhelm him with vigorous displays of affection.
+All people are different, whether they're friends, family or strangers - and in the eyes of a puppy, the different ages, shapes and sizes we humans come in can be confusing.
+So make sure they encounter as many people as possible from an early age.
+That way, strangers will seem less strange and they'll soon learn to become calmer and more trusting.
+Just make sure all these new friends don't overwhelm with vigorous displays of affection.

 It's also important that your puppy becomes acquainted with children.
-Few youngsters can resist fussing over a puppy and although they mean no harm, this can be alarming for the dog.
-It's a good idea to take your puppy for a walk near the local school; children will need no encouragement to come up and say hello.
+Few youngsters can resist fussing over a puppy and although they mean no harm, this can be alarming for a dog.
 But don't forget that puppies can become tired quickly, so make sure any meeting times are kept quite short and give your puppy time to rest.

 Play-biting shouldn't get out of hand

-Before you collected your new puppy, he was used to playing with his own brothers and sisters.
-And play-biting is a puppy's natural game.
-So once he's settled into his new home, he'll want to play-bite with you.
-But to curb excessive biting, you'll need to divert his attention away from your hands to his toys.
+Before you collected your new puppy, they would have got used to playing with their own brothers and sisters, and play-biting is a puppy's natural game.
+So once settled into their new home, they'll want to play-bite with you too.
+To curb excessive biting, you'll need to divert attention away from your hands to their toys.

-The chances are, whenever you spend time with your puppy, stroking and making a fuss of him, he'll want to chew on your hand, so make sure you have one of his toys ready.
-Make it hard for him to bite your hand by making a fist and offer a toy instead, waving and wiggling it around him.
-It won't be long before he learns that toys are lot more fun to play with and chew than a big fist.
+The chances are, whenever you spend time with your puppy, stroking and making a fuss, they'll want to chew on your hand, so make sure you have a toy ready.
+Make it difficult for you puppy to bite your hand by making a fist and offer a toy instead, waving and wiggling it around.
+It won't be long before your puppy learns that toys are a lot more fun to play with and chew than a big fist.

-Your puppy only knows what you teach him
+Your puppy only knows what you teach them.

 It's important to remember that whatever you teach your puppy now will be normal behaviour for your grown dog.
-So when he's playing as a puppy, try thinking of him as a mature dog, and judge whether his behaviour is acceptable or otherwise.
-If he starts growling, or attempting to bite a hand holding a toy, or rushing a young child during play, stop the game at once and walk away with the toy.
-He'll soon learn why the fun stopped and avoid the behaviour that caused it.
+So when playing as a puppy, try thinking of them as a mature dog, and judge whether the behaviour is acceptable.
+If they start growling, attempt to bite the hand that’s holding a toy, rush a young child during play, stop the game at once and walk away with the toy.
+They'll soon learn why the fun stopped and avoid the behaviour that caused it.